 Numerai Benchmark Models: The Bar You Need to Clear

-How Numerai's benchmark_blender performs, where it ranks against staked models, and what beating it actually requires.
+How Numerai's benchmark_blender performs on MMC, where it ranks against staked models, and what it actually takes to beat it round after round.

 What Are Benchmark Models?